MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

    > If you select a personal view (**My Views**) instead of **System Views**, it’s recommended that you share the view with other users in Common Data Service before you add the view to the Teams channel.
 Otherwise, other team members will not have access to the view tab content.

-8. After completing the above steps, you will see a new Dynamics 365 tab in the selected Teams channel.
+8. After completing the above steps, you will see a new Dynamics 365 tab in the selected team channel.

-See [Collaborate with Teams](teams-collaboration.md) for information on how you can use the tab feature to collaborate with Dynamics 365 apps.
+See [Collaborate with Teams](teams-collaboration.md#have-a-conversation) for information on how you can use the tab feature to collaborate with Dynamics 365 apps.

 ## In Microsoft Teams: Set up the Dynamics 365 bot